+In my practice, estate planning comes in two forms — traditional estate planning and business succession planning.
 In other words, I help those who want to safeguard their assets and define their wishes in regard to their medical treatment, finances, business operations, and other such matters before they become incapable of doing so.
 Done right, a well-rounded estate and/or business succession plan can ensure that a person’s wishes are known and, in turn, prevent future legal disputes for their loved ones.

 If you are severely injured or pass away, do your loved ones:

 - Know who would care for your children?

 - Know how to distribute your legacy in an orderly and private fashion?

 - Have the legal authority to fulfill your wishes?

 - Know how you want to be cared for if you cannot care for yourself?

 The above are just some of the questions we address when we are reviewing your estate and developing your plan.